 Unused product, in its original packaging, may be returned for credit within the first 30 days of invoicing.
 Shipping will also be credited to your account for any returns due to our error, otherwise shipping is your responsibility.
 Customized product may not be returned.

 Depending on usage and body size, a pair of our orthoses should last approximately 1-2 years.
 You should check you orthotics every few months for signs of wear and tear that might change the way your orthotics are supporting your feet.

 Yes our orthotics grind easily and many customizations can be made to them.
+Additional information about customizing our orthotics can be found on our Customization page, and how to videos can be viewed HERE.
 Note that our orthoses are composed of a thermoplastic rubber and cannot be heat adjusted except for spot adjustments.
 The most common adjustments are to the length or width, heel- cup adjustments, adding full-length covers or liners, additional padding, and only for QUADRASTEP® orthoses - metatarsal mounds/bars, extra posting or heel-lifts.
 If you’re not equipped to make these adjustments in your office, we can easily do these adjustments for you to get a more customized orthotic device, for an additional fee.
 If you would like to make minor adjustments yourself such as met mounds and wedging, you can try our WIDGET KIT to make those adjustments in your office.

-Please refer to our page on customixing your orthotics HERE, there you will find a full description of what is included in a Widget Kit and how to use it.
+Please refer to our page on customizing your orthotics HERE, there you will find a full description of what is included in a Widget Kit and how to use it.